Prevention of Cardiomyopathy

 Exercise contraindications include:

-• Complete cessation of exercise during acute myocarditis flare-ups.
+• Complete cessation during acute myocarditis episodes

 Exercise Monitoring Technology